 Returning to Rathcormac in May 2021, the annual Cos Cos Festival is a week-long celebration of Irish traditional music, dance, heritage, and community spirit.
 For more information visit: http://coscos.ie

-Colmcille and the Battle of the Books, which took place at Cúl Dreimhne in 561AD, is the inspiration for this exhibition in the Hamilton Gallery (www.hamiltongallery.ie).
-Selected artists from across Ireland and Northern Ireland have been invited to give their … Read More
+Colmcille and the Battle of the Books, which took place at Cúl Dreimhne in 561AD, is the inspiration for this 6-27 November exhibition in the Hamilton Gallery (www.hamiltongallery.ie).
+Selected artists from across Ireland and Northern Ireland have been invited to … Read More

 Journal Book Artworks, a collection of handmade journal books, the pages of which are filled with original artwork, a selection of collage, print and mixed media.
 The inspiration for the work comes from the story of Colmcille, The Battle of … Read More